The Three Stages of Editing (and Nine Handy Do-it-Yourself Tips)

 #1: Work in Short Bursts

 If you find proofreading a bit tedious, work on it for 20 – 40 minutes at a time.
-If you try to stick at it for hours, you’ll find yourself missing mistakes.
-(This tip works for any slightly tedious yet focus-demanding task…)
+If you try to stick at it for hours, you’ll find yourself missing mistakes as your eyes glaze over.
+Remember, at this stage, you’re checking for problems with things like grammar, spelling, and punctuation.
+Try to resist the urge to endlessly rewrite sentences that don’t have anything wrong with them.

 #2: Read Out Loud

 While I cringe at the thought of this one, I know that reading out loud is a brilliant way to make mistakes leap out from the page.
 You might do this during the editing phase, too.
-If it seems like a colossal waste of time, you could always record yourself reading and create an audio version of your project.
+It forces you to slow down, and it can also help you spot moments where the rhythm of your writing needs tweaking.

-If you really don’t want to read aloud, reading on paper (or these days, on your Kindle) can work very well.
+If you really don’t want to read aloud, reading on paper, on your Kindle, or on your phone or tablet can work very well.
 There’s something about getting away from the screen that makes it easier to spot typos – maybe because it gets you firmly out of composition mode and into reading/editing mode.

-So that’s it – the three stages of editing, and my nine tips.
-I hope they help you to turn your first draft into a finished masterpiece!
+So that’s it – the three stages of editing, and my nine tips for getting through them as smoothly as possible.
+I hope this workflow helps you to turn your first draft into a finished masterpiece.

-If you’d like more tips about writing, make sure you’re signed up to get the Aliventures newsletter by email: you’ll receive my free mini-ebook Time to Write: How to Fit More Writing Into Your Life, Right Now, plus a short weekly newsletter (every Thursday).
+If you’d like more writing tips, make sure you’re signed up to get the Aliventures newsletter by email: you’ll receive my free mini-ebook Time to Write: How to Fit More Writing Into Your Life, Right Now, plus a short weekly newsletter (every Thursday).

 I’m Ali Luke, and I live in Leeds in the UK with my husband and two children.